musiienko25/utcTimeData/README.md

-# Example of NEAR Wallet integration

-Homework Assignment:

-Title: Integration of UTC Time Data with a Database
+# Integration of UTC Time Data with a Database

 Objective: Demonstrate your ability as a JavaScript developer using Node.js to retrieve UTC time data from an external platform, modify it to the correct timestamp, and post it into a database like Google BigQuery.